 - Walkways and Bridges

 How to catch Rock Bass

 While rock bass are considered a game fish, they aren’t highly coveted.
 However, they can still be fun to catch.
 Small to medium fishing tackle is all that is needed to catch these fish.
 They are relatively easy to catch but can be difficult to find.
 Look for them near rocks, drop-offs, docks, fallen trees, and boulders.
 They tend to stick to areas that where the water is clear and shallow, and the bottom is sandy or rocky.
-Anglers can try several methods to catch them, including drifting, trolling, fly-fishing, and spin-casting while using cut bait.
+Anglers can try several methods to catch them, including drifting, trolling, fly-fishing, and spinning-reel while using cut bait.

 The following are effective fishing methods and techniques for catching Rock Bass: